House I Love

 1. Check your utilities

 Before you can start properly living in your new home, you’ll need to ensure that your utilities are in good working condition.
 Make sure to check your heating, electricity and water are all working.
+Check the drainage and if it is an open drain, you can cover them with stone grating.
+This will give a neo-modern look to your outdoors.
+Contact the best, and get your grating supplies to get a head start.
 Then, locate the fuse box, boiler and water point, giving them a thorough check over.

 Once everything is working, it might also be a good idea to try and switch energy providers to save some money amid energy bills rising.